agencythe2000/reckless/GOOGLE_SHEETS_SETUP.md

 ## Step 4: Update Your Website

+**🎉 SIMPLIFIED!** You only need to update **one configuration file**:

+### Update Centralized Configuration (`config.js`)
-1. Open `script.js` in your website
+1. Open `config.js`
-2. Find the `GOOGLE_SHEETS_CONFIG` section
+2. Find the `googleSheets` section
-3. Replace `YOUR_SCRIPT_ID` with the actual Script ID from your Web App URL
+3. Replace `scriptUrl` with your actual Google Apps Script URL
-4. Replace `YOUR_SHEET_ID` with your actual Sheet ID
+4. Replace `sheetId` with your actual Google Sheet ID
+5. Replace `sheetName` with your desired sheet tab name (optional)

+That's it!
+All three portals will automatically use these settings.

 ## Step 5: Test the Integration

-1. Open your website
+1. Open `index.html` (main portal)
-2. Submit a test entry
+2. Navigate to "Reckless Submissions" and submit a test entry
+3. Navigate to "Reckless Review" and test judgment updates
+4. Navigate to "Reckless Court" and test the spinning wheel
-3. Check your Google Sheet to see if the data appears
+5. Check your Google Sheet to see if the data appears
-4. The sheet should have columns: ID, Name, Message, Type, Date, Judgment
+6. The sheet should have columns: ID, Name, Message, Type, Date, Judgment, Sentence

 ### Judgment Field

 - All new submissions automatically get a judgment status of "pending"
 - This field can be manually updated in Google Sheets to track the status of each submission
-- Possible judgment values could include: "pending", "approved", "rejected", "under review", etc.
+- Possible judgment values include: "pending", "safe", "reckless", "sentenced"

+### Sentence Field

+- Added automatically when entries are sentenced in the Reckless Court
+- Contains the punishment text assigned to sentenced entries
+- Only populated for entries with judgment status "sentenced"

 ## Troubleshooting